vimc/montagu-config/backup.md

 When we only want to update orderly packets on the restore machine, we actually do not need to take any further steps to restore Packit DB, as all the new packet data will be in the restored outpack volume.
 Outpack server and Packit API will spot any new packets and update Packit DB with those.
-We can run the Resync job in Packit admin page to clean out any metadata for packets which no longer exist - packets which had run on the restore machine and did not exist on production.
+We can run the Resync job in Packit admin page to clean out any metadata for packets which no longer exist - packets which had run on the restore machine and did not exist on production2.

-However if there is any Packit DB data from production that we do want to restore e.g. relating to users, permissions, pinned packets etc, then we can do a Packit DB backup and restore as well.
-On production, we do a postgres dump to generate a volume we can recover from then send that to annex using privateer.
+However if there is any Packit DB data from production2 that we do want to restore e.g. relating to users, permissions, pinned packets etc, then we can do a Packit DB backup and restore as well.
+On production2, we do a postgres dump to generate a volume we can recover from then send that to annex using privateer.
 On the machine being restored, we pull the volume using privateer and then a restore db command to actually restore into the packit-db volume.
 Note that because the packit db is small, we do a full db dump every time and do not use WAL.